 Are there any specialized tools that can help patients with their home care?

 There are a variety of specialized tools that we have available at our practice.
 We will be able to teach you how to use them correctly and effectively.
-Some special items that we offer here are interdental or proxy brushes, floss holders, electric toothbrushes, and end tuft brushes to name a few.

 What is the proper way to floss the teeth?